Black Painting incident: Timeline

-On the evening of November 23, 1973, Wang Maintain (Mao Zedong's niece), then deputy leader of the Cultural Group of the State Council, along with Gao Jinde, Shao Yu, the heads of the Art Department of the Cultural Group, and others raised the issue of "Black Paintings" for the first time at a meeting at the Beijing Friendship Hotel.
+On the evening of November 23, 1973, Wang Mantian (Mao Zedong's niece), then deputy leader of the Cultural Group of the State Council, along with Gao Jinde, Shao Yu, the heads of the Art Department of the Cultural Group, and others raised the issue of "Black Paintings" for the first time at a meeting at the Beijing Friendship Hotel.
 Since then, the forces of the Gang of Four have launched a national "Black Paintings" tracing activity.
 On December 15 of the same year, the People's Daily published a commentary article "We should attach importance to class struggle in the field of culture and art" by "Chu Lan", in which indicated:

 The overthrown landlord bourgeoisie refused to give up their ideological and cultural positions easily.
 In some corners, they were still stubbornly resisting.
 For example, in some places, some people play bad dramas, tell bad stories, sing bad songs, and secretly or openly compete with the proletariat for ideological and cultural battle positions. ...
 We should mobilise the masses to consciously resist the spread of bad dramas, bad books, bad songs, and bad paintings, and use the literature and art of Socialism to occupy the battle position, to effectively defend and develop the victory of the proletarian cultural revolution.

 On January 2, 1974, Yao Wenyuan severely criticised the art catalogue "Chinese Painting" in Shanghai, and this was regarded as the official beginning of the "black painting incident".
 At a meeting of the Shanghai Municipal Party Committee, Yao Wenyuan accused the catalogue as full of "Black Shan shui", a "restorationist tide of the bourgeoisie", a "merchandise pandering to the Western bourgeoisie and revisionists", and "a publication of authentic Confucianism".
 The criticizing "black painting" campaign is implicitly aimed at Zhou Enlai.
 Before the Chinese New Year in 1974, Wang Maintain led a group of close associates to Beijing Hotel, Grand Hotel des Wagons-Lits and other places to find "black paintings", planning a black paintings exhibition to "fight back the resurgence of the black line of art and literature on the art front".
 She also sent people to more than a dozen provinces and cities across the country to search for "black paintings".
 Despite this, there is no clear standard as to what constitutes a black painting.
 Ultimately, they selected more than 200 paintings and held a "Black Painting Exhibition" in Beijing in mid-February.
 The exhibition was described "to carry out Criticize Lin, Criticize Confucius campaign according to the reality of the art front" and was held in the Great Hall of the People and the National Art Museum of China.
 Another version said that the paintings were exhibited in March in the Great Hall of the People exclusively for the Party's central leadership to examine, then in early April were exhibited at the National Art Museum of China for the revolutionary masses to visit and criticize.